Luos-io/Documentation/get-started/get-started3.md

 You should now be able to wire the two boards together.
 From now on, we will call these boards _board 1_ and _board 2_.

 :::warning
-While wiring the boards together, you will have to power both of them for the network to work correctly.
-In the next steps of this tutorial, board 1 will be plugged to the computer with the USB cable, so you can either connect the power output pin of _board 1 (5V pin)_ to the power input pin of _board 2 (Vin pin)_, or simply plug board 2 to another USB cable so that both boards are powered by the computer. **In the first case, do not forget to wire the GND pins together on both boards.**
+After wiring the boards together, you will have to power both of them for the network to work correctly.
+In the next steps of this tutorial, _board 1_ will already be plugged to the computer with the USB cable.
+To power _board 2_, you can either connect the power output pin of _board 1 (5V pin)_ to the power input pin of _board 2 (Vin pin)_, or simply plug _board 2_ to another USB cable so that both boards are powered by the computer. **In the first case, do not forget to wire the GND pins together on both boards.**

 :::

 ## 3. Build Luos distributed system

 In Part 1, you have downloaded or cloned the _Get started_ code folder in your computer.
 We will use this code to demonstrate how Luos works using a network.
-We will begin by moving the blinker app service into _board 2_ and see what is happening.
+We will begin by moving the blinker app service from _board 1_ to _board 2_ and see what is happening next.

-### Flash board 1
+### Flash _board 1_

 :::caution
-Connect the USB cable of card 1 and leave the USB cable of card 2 not connected
+Connect the USB cable of _board 1_ and leave the USB cable of _board 2_ deconnected.

 :::

-1. In VS Code, open the folder _Get_started_ project corresponding to your board 1: `file/open folder`.
+1. In VS Code, open the folder _Get_started_ project corresponding to your _board 1_: `file/open folder`.
-2. From the left panel, find and open the file _src/main.c_ or _src/Arduino.ino_ file.
+2. From the left panel, locate and open the file _src/main.c_ or _src/Arduino.ino_ file.
 3. Comment the two lines to remove the blinker service from this board: `Blinker_Init();` and `Blinker_Loop();`

    ```c